-Soil: The types of soil suitable to this genus are various and different for each species because of the great diversity of different specimens; the common feature is, however, the high drainage capacity and good porosity.
+Soil: The types of soil suitable to this genus are various and different for each species because of the great diversity of different specimens.
+The common feature is, however, the high drainage capacity and good porosity.

-Conophytums are usually grown in dish gardens where they spread slowly but make good ornamental plants for window gardening.
+Conophytums are usually grown in dish gardens, where they spread slowly.
 They also do well in rockeries where they can be grown in crevices.

-Propagation can be made from seed or by cuttings: seed germination is quite easy (see the germination rate of our seeds), but the young seedlings are very sensitive to humidity and need a special and constant care and constant to raise them correctly.
+Propagation can be made from seed or by cuttings: seed germination is quite easy (see the germination rate of our seeds), but the young seedlings are very sensitive to humidity and need special and constant care and constant to raise them correctly.

 Subscribe now and be up to date with our latest news and updates.